P-Michalski/currency-converter-react/README.md

 # Currency converter
 This is the second project made as a homework during YouCode course, remade in React.js.
 It consists of handling an input from a form (which is a value in PLN to be converted to a selected currency) and showing expected result, depending on the input values.
+Now also contains a little clock on the top-right corner.

 ![Website](/public/images/screenshot.png?)